Tax receipt or T2202/T2202A Tuition and Enrolment Certificate Frequently Asked Questions

 Why do I have a number listed under part-time months column?

 - Depending on the length of your course and the province you are filing taxes in, you may be eligible to claim education credits for the number of months you were enrolled, based on the course you took and it's length.
-See the Income tax package for 2018 for information specific to your province.
+See the Income tax package for information specific to your province.

 Why are some part-time months on another line with no tuition fees or why are they missing completely for courses I started near the end of a year?